hapi-swagger/hapi-swagger/README.md

 * __`.allow( null )`__  The current Swagger spec does not support `null`.
 This __maybe__ added to the next version of OpenAPI spec.
 * __`payload: function (value, options, next) {next(null, value);}`__  The use of custom functions to validate pramaters is not support beyond replacing them with an emtpy model call "Hidden Model".

+## Additional HAPI data added to swagger.json using `x-*`
+The OpenAPI spec allows for the addition of new properties and structures as long as they their name start with `x-`.
+Where possible I have mapped many of Hapi/Joi properties into the swagger.json file.

+This includes `Joi.alternatives()` where `try(...)` defines more than one possible structure.
+The inclusion of alternatives model means the the swagger.json may also contain `x-alt-definitions` object to store alternatives models.

 ## Lab test
 The project has integration and unit tests.
 To run the test within the project type one of the following commands.
 ```bash